son-n-pham/GATE_Writing/writings/021_shed/grading_sue.md

 ### Detailed Rubric Assessment

-#### Structure (2/2 marks)
+#### Structure (1.5/2 marks)

-- Evidence: The essay begins with Sue's interaction with Smores, moves to her anticipation and opening of the shed, and concludes with her reaction to what's inside.
+- Evidence: The essay starts with the spoiled milk, introduces Mr. Chiron and his routine, and then shifts to the mysterious event of his shadow slipping away.
-- Analysis: The writing is well-organized, with a clear flow from the initial dialogue to the exploration of the shed.
+- Analysis: The structure is present, but the initial focus on the milk could be more clearly connected to the subsequent events to create a stronger sense of unity.
-- Score Justification: The structure is logical and easy to follow, enhancing the reader's engagement with the narrative.
+- Score Justification: The essay has a beginning, middle, and end, but the connection between the opening and the climax could be smoother.
-- Improvement Strategy: Continue to use clear sequencing and paragraphing to maintain well-structured writing.
+- Improvement Strategy: Consider how the initial details you provide set the stage for the rest of your story.
+Ensure a clear link between different parts of your narrative.

-#### Tone (3/3 marks)
+#### Tone (2.5/3 marks)

-- Evidence: Words and phrases like "I grin," "ask eagerly," and "What an unexpected surprise!" convey excitement and curiosity.
+- Evidence: The tone shifts from the unpleasantness of the sour milk to a more ominous feeling as the essay progresses, particularly with the description of the flickering lamplight and the dog's howling.
-- Analysis: The tone consistently reflects Sue's enthusiastic and imaginative personality, fitting the theme of potential magical discovery.
+- Analysis: The shift in tone effectively builds suspense.
-- Score Justification: The tone is perfectly matched to the narrative's theme, creating an immersive reading experience.
+- Score Justification: The tone is generally appropriate, creating a sense of unease and mystery.
-- Improvement Strategy: Keep focusing on maintaining a consistent and appropriate tone throughout your narratives.
+- Improvement Strategy: Pay attention to how tone can be used to create specific effects in your writing.

-#### Emotions/Feelings (1/1 marks)
+#### Emotions/Feelings (0.5/1 marks)

-- Evidence: "Ideas buzz through me like bees," and "My heart thumps like a drum" vividly express Sue's excitement and anticipation.
+- Evidence: Mr. Chiron's disillusionment with his past dreams is mentioned, and the dog's unease is hinted at through its growls and howls.
-- Analysis: The emotions are clearly articulated, adding depth to Sue's character and making her reactions relatable.
+- Analysis: The essay touches on these emotions, but they could be explored in more depth to create a stronger emotional connection with the reader.
-- Score Justification: The effective expression of emotions enhances the reader's connection to the narrative.
+- Score Justification: The emotions are present but not fully developed.
-- Improvement Strategy: Continue to incorporate strong emotional cues to make your characters and their experiences more vivid.
+- Improvement Strategy: Try to delve deeper into the characters' feelings and motivations to make them more relatable.

-#### Precise Language (1/1 marks)
+#### Precise Language (0.5/1 marks)

-- Evidence: Descriptions like "cobwebs everywhere," "black as midnight," and "torch into the emptiness" create clear and specific images.
+- Evidence: "Burning like acid on my tongue and stinking of foot cheese" is a vivid description.
-- Analysis: The precise language helps the reader visualize the scene inside the shed and Sue's surroundings.
+- Analysis: While some descriptions are strong, more consistent use of precise language would enhance the imagery.
-- Score Justification: The use of precise words enhances the clarity and impact of the writing.
+- Score Justification: The language is sometimes precise but can be improved for greater impact.
-- Improvement Strategy: Keep using specific and descriptive language to paint a clear picture for your readers.
+- Improvement Strategy: Focus on using specific and descriptive words to paint a clearer picture for your reader.

-#### Figurative Language (3/3 marks)
+#### Figurative Language (2/3 marks)

-- Evidence: "Ideas buzz through me like bees, turn like cogs, soar like planes and circle around like a ferris wheel," and "My heart thumps like a drum."
+- Evidence: "Burning like acid on my tongue" is a strong simile.
+The earlier description of ideas buzzing, turning, soaring and circling was from Skylar's essay.
-- Analysis: The multiple similes effectively convey the flurry of Sue's thoughts and her excitement.
+- Analysis: The use of figurative language adds impact to certain descriptions.
-- Score Justification: The essay includes more than three clear and effective examples of figurative language, enriching the descriptions.
+- Score Justification: There are examples of figurative language, but more could be incorporated to enrich the writing.
-- Improvement Strategy: Continue to creatively incorporate figurative language to add depth and interest to your writing.
+- Improvement Strategy: Look for opportunities to use metaphors, similes, and other figures of speech to make your writing more expressive.

-#### Moral/Goal (0/1 marks)
+#### Moral/Goal (0.5/1 marks)

-- Evidence: The excerpt focuses on the discovery and excitement rather than conveying a specific moral or lesson.
+- Evidence: The essay touches on themes of lost dreams and unnoticed changes in life.
-- Analysis: The narrative is centered on the anticipation and the reveal, lacking a clear message or takeaway.
+- Analysis: The underlying themes are present but not explicitly stated as a clear moral or goal.
-- Score Justification: The absence of a discernible moral or goal results in not earning this mark.
+- Score Justification: The essay has thematic elements, but a clearer message could strengthen its impact.
-- Improvement Strategy: Consider if there's a lesson or message you want to impart through your story and try to weave it into the narrative.
+- Improvement Strategy: Think about the core message you want to convey and try to make it more evident in your narrative.

-#### Creative Merit (3/3 marks)
+#### Creative Merit (2.5/3 marks)

-- Evidence: The imaginative possibilities of what could be inside the shed, ranging from a magic portal to Queen Victoria's locket, showcase high creativity.
+- Evidence: The concept of the shadow silently slipping away is a creative and imaginative element.
-- Analysis: The narrative is highly engaging due to the sense of wonder and the creative potential of the discovered items.
+- Analysis: The essay demonstrates creativity through its unique premise.
-- Score Justification: The originality and imaginative quality of the narrative earn full marks for creative merit.
+- Score Justification: The core idea is creative and intriguing.
-- Improvement Strategy: Keep exploring unique ideas and scenarios to make your stories compelling and imaginative.
+- Improvement Strategy: Continue to explore original ideas and find creative ways to express them in your writing.

-### TOTAL MARKS: 13/14 (92.86%)
+### TOTAL MARKS: 8/14 (57%)

 ### Strengths:

-- Consistent and engaging tone that perfectly matches the theme of discovery.
+- Creative and intriguing central concept of the shadow slipping away.
-- Vivid and precise language that creates strong imagery.
+- Effective use of tone to create a sense of mystery and unease.
-- Excellent use of figurative language to enhance descriptions and convey emotions.
+- Hints at deeper themes such as lost dreams.

 ### Areas for Improvement:

-- Incorporate a clear moral or lesson into the story.
-Think about what message or insight you want your readers to gain.
+- Strengthen the connection between the beginning and the main plot point for better structural unity.
-- While the focus on discovery is engaging, consider adding a layer of reflection or a takeaway message.
+- Develop the characters' emotions and motivations more explicitly.

-### Overall Assessment:
+- Incorporate more precise and vivid language throughout the essay.

-Sue demonstrates excellent writing skills, particularly in creating a sense of wonder and excitement.
-The use of vivid language and figurative language is particularly strong.
-To further enhance the writing, incorporating a moral or a clear takeaway message would add another layer of depth to the narrative.
+### Overall Assessment: Sue's essay presents an interesting and creative concept with a subtly building sense of mystery.
+While the core idea is strong, developing clearer connections within the narrative structure, enriching the emotional depth, and using more precise language would significantly enhance the essay's overall impact.